How does mulching work

 Landscaping

-The answer to 'how does mulching work' is that mulching is the process of applying a protective layer of material, such as wood chips, leaves, or bark, around the base of plants and over the soil.
-Mulch serves several important functions in landscaping and gardening.
+The answer to 'how does mulching work' is that mulching is the process of applying a protective layer of organic material, such as wood chips, leaves, or bark, around the base of plants and trees.
+The main purpose of mulching is to help retain soil moisture, suppress weeds, and improve the overall health and appearance of your landscaping.

 Step-by-Step Guide